Sunghak222/Predicting-Consumption-in-a-High-Rate-Economy/README.md

-# Does a High Interest Rate Suppress Consumption Growth?
+# Does a High Interest Rate Environment Suppress Consumption Growth?

 ## 1. Research Question

-This project investigates the following question:
+This project asks a simple question:

-**Do standard macroeconomic conditions explain short-term fluctuations in U.S. consumption, particularly under high-interest-rate environments?**
+**Do macroeconomic conditions such as interest rates, inflation, and unemployment explain short-term changes in U.S. consumption?**

-Rather than maximizing predictive accuracy, the goal is to examine whether commonly used macro indicators—such as interest rates, inflation, unemployment, and income—contain explanatory power for short-term consumption growth.
+Instead of trying to build a highly accurate prediction model, the goal is to understand whether commonly used macro indicators contain meaningful information about short-term consumption growth.

 ---

 ## 2. Data

-All data are sourced from the Federal Reserve Economic Data (FRED) database and are observed at a monthly frequency.
+All data are monthly U.S. macroeconomic series obtained from FRED.

-**Variables used:**
+The following variables are used:

 - **PCEC96**
   Real Personal Consumption Expenditures